markblack96/garden-planner/readme.md

 			$ virtualenv venv

 # 2. Activate your virtual environment
--Purpose: The system-wide Python Interpretor is what is being modified when installing/changing Python packages.
+- Purpose: The system-wide Python Interpretor is what is being modified when installing/changing Python packages.

--Since we are already in the project directory we created in step 1.1, we can now use the activation function to turn-on and initialize the virtual environment:
+- Since we are already in the project directory we created in step 1.1, we can now use the activation function to turn-on and initialize the virtual environment:
+- OSX/Linux:
-		OSX/Linux:	$ source venv/bin/activate
+		$ source venv/bin/activate
+- Windows:
-		Windows:	$ venv\Scripts\activate
+		$ venv\Scripts\activate

 - The command above will return this new isolated python interpreter. (venv) is the name we gave the environment:

 		(venv) $ _

 # Now you are ready to install Flask and any other required packages using Python's package manager: pip